Guide to Selling a House by Auction

 3. Costs more than an estate agent

-The cost of selling at modern auction is higher, but paid by the buyer.
-The market rate for modern auction is between 3.5% to 5% + VAT paid by the buyer, along with their deposit on exchange of contracts.
+The cost of selling at an extended auction is higher, but paid by the buyer.
+The market rate for selling by extended auction is between 3.5% to 5% + VAT paid by the buyer, along with their deposit on exchange of contracts.
 The buyer will obviously account for these costs when they bid.
 But for the seller, the amount you’re offered (the top bid) will be the amount you receive, without any deductions, apart from your solicitors fees.

 4. Risk of not selling?